 How do I get to Provincetown?
 For information on how to get to Provincetown, check here.

 Where can we find overnight accommodations?
 There are many lovely accommodations in and around Provincetown to appeal to every taste .
 Of course we'd love you to stay with us at Roux Provincetown.
-In the event, we are full, it's Girl Splash, so we recommend you book early and stay at one of Provincetown's nine women-owned inns - Women Innkeepers of Provincetown or check out other possibilities at The Provincetown Business Guild site.
+In the event, we are full, It's Women's Week, so we recommend you book early - check out possibilities at The Provincetown Business Guild site.

 Can I announce the wedding or renewal on my Social Media sites?
 Umm, yes, please!
 We’d love you to be a voice in the planning of your Wedding Party!!
 Besides getting the message out to your gal pals, friends, family and followers, we’d love you to follow us and all the other brides on Instagram #BridePridePTown.
 Do Couple Selfies, Ring Selfies and Proposal Selfies on Instagram, Facebook, Twitter, SnapChat or whatever!
 Use hashtag #BridePridePTown.
 IDEA: Create and share a personal wedding or renewal hashtag (try to make it unique so someone else isn’t using it for their wedding, too – e.g., #SarahKateBridePride2016 DURING and AFTER the wedding, share your hashtag with guests who can’t attend so they can follow along.
 This will make them feel like they are a part of your day, too!